Hi, my name is

 Vihanga.

-I'm a full stack software engineer that's currently building cool things at a fast growing startup called Quill Podcasting.
+I'm a full stack software engineer that's currently building cool things at Stripe.

 A Little About Me.

 Hello!
 My name is Vihanga.
 I've been glued to the computer ever since I can remember and so naturally I ended up becoming a software engineer.
-I went to the University of Toronto where I obtained an Honours Bachelor of Science (HBSc) degree with a double major in Statistics and Psychology.
-During this time, I took all the available computer science courses and learned a ton on the side which allowed me to join a fast growing startup as a full stack developer and build some incredible products.
-My favorite part of this job is to see the real world impact where I can see real users use the features I've built to help them in their day to day.
-This rewarding feeling is something I hope to continue achieving on even bigger scales for the rest of my career.
+I went to the University of Toronto where I graduated with a BSc where I did a double major in Statistics and Psychology.
+During this time, I took all the available computer science courses and filled in the remaining gaps on my own by taking MIT OpenCourseWare and Udemy courses.
+For the first 4 years of my career, I worked at a fast growing startup as a full stack developer where I got to build some incredible products and wear many different hats.
+Now, I work at Stripe.
+My first taste of a large scale tech company.
+Having seen both sides, I feel fortunate, and I'm excited to keep learning.

 Technologies I love.